zrnorth/react-demo-middleware/README.md

-Learning how to write react tests
+Learning some more advanced react topics: testing, middleware, auth, etc.